 Options and Stock Appreciation Rights (SARs).
 The administrator has the authority to grant stock options or SARs and to determine all terms and conditions of each such award.
 Stock options and SARs will be granted to participants at such time as the administrator will determine.
-The administrator will also determine the number of options or SARs granted, whether an option is to be an incentive stock option or non-gualified stock option and the grant date for the option or SAR, which may not be any date prior to the date that the administrator approves the grant.
+The administrator will also determine the number of options or SARs granted, whether an option is to be an incentive stock option or non-qualified stock option and the grant date for the option or SAR, which may not be any date prior to the date that the administrator approves the grant.
 The administrator will fix the option price per share of common stock and the grant price per SAR, which may never be less than the fair market value of a share of common stock on the date of grant.
 For purposes of the Omnibus Plan, fair market value will be determined as the last sale price on the relevant date on the exchange on which our shares of stock are then traded, or if no sales of stock occur on that date, then on the last preceding date on which there was such a sale.
 The administrator will determine the expiration date of each option and SAR except that the expiration date may not be later than ten years after the date of grant.
 Options and SARs will be exercisable at such times and be subject to such restrictions and conditions as the administrator deems necessary or advisable.
 Under the Omnibus Plan, participants do not have a right to receive dividend payments or dividend equivalent payments with respect to shares of common stock subject to an outstanding stock option or SAR award.
 Subject to adjustment as described below, no more than 2,000,000 shares may be issued pursuant to the exercise of incentive stock options under the Omnibus Plan.

 Performance and Stock Awards.
-The administrator has the authority to grant awards of shares of common stock, restricted stock units, performance shares or performance units.
+The administrator has the authority to grant awards of shares of common stock, restricted stock, restricted stock units, performance shares or performance units.
 Restricted stock means shares of common stock that are subject to a risk of forfeiture and/or restrictions on transfer, which may lapse upon the achievement or partial achievement of performance goals and/or upon the completion of a period of service and/or upon the occurrence of specified events.
 Restricted stock unit means the right to receive cash and/or shares of common stock the value of which is equal to the fair market value of one share to the extent corporate, subsidiary or business unit performance goals established by the compensation committee are achieved and/or upon the completion of a period of service and/or upon the occurrence of specified events.
 Performance shares means the right to receive shares of common stock to the extent performance goals are achieved.
-Performance units means the right to receive cash and/or shares of common stock to receive shares of common stock to the fair market value of the extent performance goals are achieved.
 Performance units means the right to receive cash and/or shares of common stock valued in relation to a unit that has a designated dollar value or the value of which is equal to the fair market value of one or more shares of common stock, to the extent performance goals are achieved.
 The performance goals for an award will be established by the administrator, and may relate to any corporate, subsidiary business unit, or individual goals that the administrator selects.